tabassumsarah/DateService/README.md

 # DateService
 This project uses Java8.
 This is a small utility service which calculates days between dates using core java.
 No date library has been used to build this functionality.

+# Requirements:
+1. Only good old java!
-Please download java if you don't have java locally installed.You need to have java set in your classpath.
+2. You need to have jdk 8 installed and java set in your class path to use comman line compile and run step.

 # Usage: From command line tool (Executable jar)
 1. Save DateServiceModule.jar to your preferred location.